 I service work that comes to me from individuals, professionals, other artists and sculptors.
 Over the past twelve years I have added a wide array of other media to my portfolio including bronze, marble, limestone, serpentine & other softer stone, wood, fabricated metal, fabric and synthetics.
 Consider watching Your Carolina’s October 2014 interview or reading Spartanburg Magazine’s Winter 2010 God works through Sculptor’s hands feature article about my work.
 My family says what I am doing would make my grandfather very proud, in spite of his reservations.
 After moving 1000 miles from Vermont to South Carolina for family, God opened the door for me to carve.

 Not coincidentally, the first image on this website homepage is the well-known composition entitled Divine Mercy “Jesus, I Trust In You”.
 That was the first job sold at our new studio.
-Years later, a friend’s widow asked me to do his Good Gargoyle memorial, representing a evil soul saved by the grace of Jesus Christ who then dedicates his attention to protection the cross.
+Years later, a friend’s widow asked me to create and sculpt his Saved Sinner good gargoyle memorial, representing an evil soul saved by the grace of Jesus Christ who then dedicates his attention to protecting the cross.
 Perhaps nothing is easy with granite, but God provides when we follow His will.